Image

 Texas Turbine Conversions Super Otter

-Texas Turbine Conversions uses a different engines for its conversion, namely the TPE331.
+Texas Turbine Conversions uses a different engine for its conversion, namely the TPE331.
 It has a nose as pointed as the Vazar DHC-3T, but a big single exhaust on the right side.
 The propeller has four blades.
 This conversion is marketed as Super Otter.

 The Super Otter has a pointed nose like the Vazar DHC-3T, but a single exhaust on the right and a four blade prop.
 Also, the prop spinner is not fully flush with the cowling. (photo: Alain Rioux/WikiMedia)